 So, you’ve finally started a business and can’t wait for things to fall in place.
 In the process of setting up, you begin to question your ability to communicate with others, not in person but on the line.
-Should you get a fancy office phone system or use your cell phone?
+Should you get a fancy office phone system or use your cell phone or consider cloud telephony?

 What to do!